(Disclosure: Some of the links below may be affiliate links)

 Most countries have taxes on capital gains.
 So it means you need to consider this tax when you invest.

 However, in Switzerland, capital gains are generally tax-free.
-Investing in the stock market fin stocks or ETFs is very efficient.
+Investing in the stock market in stocks or ETFs is very efficient.
 You can double your money without paying taxes on it.

 This appreciation will still increase your wealth tax.
 But it means that income through capital gains is one of the only forms of income that will not be taxed twice in Switzerland.

 You can read more about this on the official website of Switzerland.
-The website states that gains in the value of privately owned shares and bonds are tax-free as long as the investor is not classified as a professional investor.
+The website states that gains in the value of privately owned shares and bonds are tax-free if the investor is not classified as a professional investor.

 Indeed, I said that capital gains are generally not taxed in Switzerland.
 Indeed, by default, they are tax-free.
 But if you qualify as a professional investor, you must pay a tax on your capital gains (counted as income).
 In that case, your capital gains will be added to your taxable income and taxed.